-Every bicycle in use at the times described in subsection B of Section 12-201 of Title 47 of the Oklahoma Statues shall be equipped with a lamp on the rear emitting a red light visible from a distance of at least one thousand (1,000) feet to the rear.
-This section shall not apply to a bicycle operated on a street or highway with a speed limit of twenty-five (25) miles per hour or less.
+Every bicycle in use at the times described in subsection B of Section 12-201 of Title 47 of the Oklahoma Statutes shall be equipped with a lamp on the rear emitting a red light visible from a distance of at least one thousand (1,000) feet to the rear.
+This section shall not apply to a street or highway with a speed limit of twenty-five (25) miles per hour or less.